What is data monetization?

 Organizations have traditionally focused on reducing infrastructure costs as a primary means of cost optimization.
 Yet, a broader perspective reveals that data can play a foundational role in optimizing costs across various business dimensions.
 Beyond infrastructure cost reduction, effective data management and analytics can better operations, reduce waste, and improve productivity, thereby offering a more comprehensive approach to cost reduction.

 Organizations are witnessing an unprecedented increase in enterprise data volume, a trend that mandates a strategic response through the development of innovative data products.
-In sectors like banking, healthcare, and retail, the escalating volume and complexity of data necessitate sophisticated approaches to data management and utilization.
+In sectors like banking, healthcare, and retail, the escalating volume and complexity of data requires sophisticated approaches to data management and usage.

 Each industry faces unique challenges that data products aim to address.
 In the banking sector, for instance, data products are developed to navigate issues such as fierce competition, stringent regulatory requirements, and the need for comprehensive cybersecurity measures.
 Data products in healthcare might focus on improving patient outcomes and operational efficiencies, while in retail, the emphasis could be on customer experience and optimizing supply chain operations.